stungo12/FCC_CS50/README.md

 `django.db.utils.OperationalError: no such table`

 Searching this error on the internet led me to the Lynxbee website.
 After I put in the above commands and I tried running the program again, it worked and now I can move on to the nex problem :)

+(04/13/2023 Sometime later)
+Ran into my next problem.
+At time 6:54:17, we just created a couple HTML files so that we can access our database information from a webbrowser.
+This however is not working for me and several of my applications are giving me errors, where the imported django libraries and saying that they cannot be resolved at source.
+So, off to the web I go to search for an answer.

+Solved the issue.
+Was just a simple not putting quotation marks around `flights/layout.html` in the `index.html` file.
+I am still getting the not resolved errors, but the program now works on a webpage, so I am going to leave the errors (actually I think they are just warnings) for now and possibly look into it later.